hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 `timescale 1 ns / 1 ps
 ```

 The timescale directive specifies the units we are using.
-We are saying that our unit are in
+We are saying that our units are in
 nanoseconds and the granularity is in picoseconds.
 So we can have value like 1.001.

 * Instantiation of the pwm1 module